hollenberry/art-place/instructions.md

     - `git status`,`git add FILE`, `git commit -m "DESCRIPTION"`, `git push`

 ## Next Steps
+- Close out any open files in your text editor (don't want to risk accidental overwrites and confusion).
-- Checkout to the pixelart branch, and follow the instructions in the `instructions.md` file.
+- Checkout to the atomic-commits branch, and follow the instructions in the `instructions.md` file.

 ## Extra Credit
 We're just getting started with what p5.js can do!